Peter-Ebert/Valli-Encoding/README.md

 ## Running the Code
 #### Required Dependencies:
 * [GMP library](https://gmplib.org/) - Used for large integer math.
 Unfortunately there isn't one simple command for this, use your favorite search engine or LLM with your OS version specified.
+* A 64 bit CPU that supports LZCNT, most modern 64 bit CPUs will, except possibly Apple's M series...
+This is for fast bit packing of the frequency table.
 #### Recommended (optional):
 * Clang - GCC should work too just haven't tested.
 * C++17 - known to be working, other C++ standards should should work but are not tested.
 Some shortcuts like "auto" are used which require at least C++11 but could be rewritten.